lewismj/inky/README.md

 	* The error type in the `eval` function could be `Uncaught 	Exception` or `FatalException`.
 	* A runtime error, could be some `ErrorValue` and should be part of the discriminated union.
 Lisp functions themselves should be able to pattern match say on `Error` representing some error in computation.

-4. In the first version, I followed the ‘Build Your Own Lisp’ approach of adopting a ‘special syntax’ for Lambda expressions.In v1.1 I made the changes necessary to support more standard syntax.

-	There is a trade off: ‘special forms’ complicate the evaluation.
-However they simplify the syntax for the user.

-	In addition the evaluation also has 'spliced in' some of the work that should be done by a macro expander.
+4. The `eval` function has 'spliced in' some of the work that should be done by a macro expander.
 That should be abstracted out to support proper `defmacro` syntax.

 5. This is largely ‘throwaway’ code, however very useful as a prototyping exercise and evaluating what would be necessary for a better, full implementation.